symonogwe/symonogwe/README.md

 # Hi there! 👋 I'm Symon Ogwe

 ## About Me
-I'm a passionate JavaScript developer diving into the world of React.
+I'm a passionate developer fully immersing myself int the JavaScript ecosystem.
 My journey in coding is all about transforming ideas into interactive web experiences.
 I love the challenge of building things from scratch and experimenting with new technologies.

 ## Skills
 - 💻 Proficient in HTML, CSS, and JavaScript for Frontend Development
 - ⚛️ React Enthusiast
 - 🌐 Proficient in Web Development
 - ✅ Experienced in Unit Testing
+- ✅ Experienced in React UI & Component testing
 - 🔄 Proficient in Git and GitHub
 - ✍️ Learning TypeScript